einsteinsbrd/toppel/README.md

 ```
 **__NOTE:__** You can omit the `-d` flag if you do not want to run detached.

+## Connecting to the Application

+The project is currently configured to forward port 3000 of the web application container to the host.
+You should be able to access the application by pointing your web browser to `localhost:3000`

 ## Rebuilding Project
 ```
 docker stop $(docker ps -a -q)